 One of the most famous Chinese legends concerns the Monkey King, or Sun Wukong, known to the Chinese as a character from Journey to the West, one of China’s classic novels.

 The Monkey King created havoc in Heaven, and even the celestial warriors couldn’t subdue him.
-With the help of Lord Lao Zi and the God Erlang Sheng, the best of Heaven’s generals, the Monkey King was finally caught, but nothing could hurt him.
+With the help of Lord Lao Zi and the God Erlang Sheng, the best of Heaven’s generals, he was finally caught, but nothing could hurt him.
 Not even a knife or ax could cut him, nor could lightning, thunder, or fire affect him.

 Consequently, Lord Lao Zi put the Monkey King into his alchemy furnace and refined him for 49 days, but instead of burning him, the Monkey emerged from the furnace more powerful than ever, having developed a pair of eyes that allowed him to see through what others normally couldn’t.

 Not knowing what to do with the Monkey King, the Jade Emperor (Heaven’s ruler) invited the Buddha to conquer him.
 The Buddha smiled at the Monkey King and said: